 The Robust Lancetooth Snail of the Pacific Northwest

-The Robust Lancetooth is quite a common snail on the BC coast, its a very pretty snail, sometimes its called the albino snail because of its white body.
+The Robust Lancetooth is quite a common snail on the pacific northwest coast, its a very pretty snail, sometimes its called the albino snail because of its white body.

 This snail is commonly found in forest settings, it spends most of its time under rocks, logs and moss, or down deep in forest litter.
 The robust lancetooth snail feeds on slugs, earthworms, and other snails.